 — ALOTO (@ALOTO) October 4, 2017

-In 2005, a year after pizza gate, the game hadn’t even begun when the two captains squared up.
+This time the game hadn’t even begun when the two captains squared up.

 In a 0-0 draw with Everton back in 2013, Arsenal players were getting frustrated and angered by the visitors’ tough-tackling style.